sgmurphy/wordpress-plugins/image-sizes/readme.txt

 Sounds like a problem?

 This is where our plugin comes into the picture.
-Just install the plugin and choose which of the imaze sizes you want to prevent from generating.
+Just install the plugin and choose which of the thumbnails you want to prevent from generating.

 - Works with any plugin and theme.
 - WooCommerce compatible.